CodeYourFuture/syllabus-archive/react/week-2/lesson.md

 It also tells React that the old state that is **still shown in the DOM** is outdated and so the DOM needs to change.
 Because of this, React will re-render all of our components to figure out what to change in the DOM.

-This is the magic of React: we only need to tell React how we want to DOM to look and it figures out what to change.
+This is the magic of React: we only need to tell React how we want the DOM to look and it figures out what to change.

-### Where Does State Live?
+### Where does State live?

 We have talked about how a component "remembers" state.
 In fact, each component remembers **separate** state from other components.
 This means we can have multiple different Counters, each with a different state ([interactive example](https://codesandbox.io/s/multiple-counters-xm1x4?file=/src/App.js)):